Christian Divorce Attorney in Raleigh, NC

 - Mediation – Like collaborative divorce, mediation focuses on allowing you, your spouse and your respective attorneys to work together to resolve issues.
 However, the process also brings in a neutral third-party mediator.
 The mediator’s responsibility is to help you both find “common ground” so you and your spouse can agree on how the divorce should proceed.
 Many collaborative divorces include a mediator at some point in the process.

 - Family Law Arbitration – Arbitration is structured more formally than mediation.
 An arbitration case is heard by a neutral arbitrator who has the power to make decisions on issues as outlined in the arbitration agreement created by you and your spouse.
-Your attorney can also assist you throughout this process.
+Your Christian divorce attorney can also assist you throughout this process.

 Attorney Charles R. Ullman understands that fellow Christians cannot take divorce lightly.
 He devotes extra time to listening and discussing a potential divorce with each client, so that both he and the client can take the steps that are genuinely right for the marriage.